Who We Are

 Clive Marriott – Senior Commercial Partnerships Officer, Australia

 Saffron Bush – Commercial Partnerships, New Zealand (Maternity cover)

 Licensing and Certification Team

-Hannah Jones – Licensing Manager (Acting)
+Hannah Jones – Licensing and Commercial Partnerships support officer (Acting)

 Yasmin Duale – Certification and Compliance Officer